hxtree/galaxyops/README.md

 - **CI/CD Pipeline**: Autonomous pipeline for deploying auditable artifacts to AWS using IaC, ensuring consistency and scalability.

+- **Universal Language**: Leveraging TypeScript for microservices, enhancing performance, readability, and maintenance.
+Other languages can be used for specific tasks, such as Python for data science.

 - **Event-Driven Microservices**: Fault-tolerant communication via queues, with event data archived in a data lake for analytics.